hellzapop/simple-whep-client/README.md

   -L, --log-timestamps     Enable logging timestamps (default: disabled) -e, --eos-sink-name      GStreamer sink name for EOS signal -b, --jitter-buffer      Jitter buffer (latency) to use in RTP, in milliseconds (default: -1, use webrtcbin's default)

+  *** ADDONS ***
+  -W, --fullscreen         Set the application to fullscreen -r, --reconnect-delay    Set the number of seconds to wait before trying to reconnect after disconnection
 ```

 # Testing the WHEP client